ldx/bazel-tips/README.md

 # Bazel Tips

-A collection of useful Bazel commands and tips.
+A collection of useful Bazel commands and tips, shown via a Go based simple example project.

+To get started, download [Bazelisk](https://github.com/bazelbuild/bazelisk) and put it in your path as `bazel`.
+Bazelisk will automatically download and manage the right version of `bazel`.

 ## Basics